inesmargarida/RV-project/README.md

   - Control the red Depth Marker with the joystick in your controller
   - Press the trigger to select

-## Be sure to also read our report and watch our video that are also on the root of this project.
+## Be sure to also read our report and watch our video.
+You can find them in the root of our project.